Front office Positions

 - In the "Module" drop-down list, select the module you want to transplant.

-- In the "Transplant to" drop-down list, select where you want to transplant the module to.
-There are many hooks available.
-You can change your settings later if needed.
+- In the "Hook into" drop-down list, select where you want to transplant the module to.
+There are many available hooks.
+You can change your setting later if needed.

 - In the "Exceptions" field, type the name of the file(s) of the pages in which you do not want the module to appear.

-You can perform multiple selections simply by clicking on the file names while keeping the Ctrl key pressed.
+You can perform a multiple selection simply by clicking on the file names while keeping the Ctrl key pressed.
 You can deselect files in the same manner: Ctrl+click.

 - Do not forget to save your changes.

-The "Transplant to" drop-down menu gives you a good idea where modules can be placed.
+The "Hook into" drop-down menu gives you a good idea where module can be placed.

-Even though the "Transplant to" drop-down list gives a comprehensive overview of the available hooks, it might not always be clear which is the one to which you want to attach your module.
+Even though the "Hook into" drop-down list gives a comprehensive overview of the available hooks, it might not always be clear which is the one to which you want to attach your module.
 Do not hesitate to try another hook if the result of your selection if not what you expect.

-The list gives some details: some hook have a description after the hook's name, for instance, "Add fields to the form 'attribute value'" for
+The list gives some detail: both some hook have a description after the hook name and a quick description of what it does's name, for instance "Before carrier list" known as "displayBeforeCarrier"Add fields to the form 'attribute value'" for

 displayAttributeForm.
 Peruse them all in order to choose your hook correctly.